Michigan Business Dispute Attorneys

 Consequential Damages

-Foreseeable losses under Hadley v.
+Foreseeable downstream losses under Hadley v.
 Baxendale.
-For sale-of-goods cases, MCL § 440.2715 governs buyer’s consequential and incidental damages.
+In sale-of-goods cases, MCL § 440.2715 governs the buyer's consequential and incidental damages.

 Exemplary / Punitive Damages

-Michigan generally limits “punitive” damages but allows exemplary damages to compensate for mental anguish caused by malicious or willful conduct.
+Michigan generally limits “punitive” damages, but exemplary damages compensating for mental anguish caused by malicious or willful conduct are available.
 Constitutional due-process limits apply.

 Attorney Fees

-American Rule with exceptions — contractual prevailing-party clauses and statutory fee-shifting (e.g., § 450.1489 oppression remedies).
+American Rule by default, with meaningful exceptions: contractual prevailing-party clauses and statutory fee-shifting (e.g., § 450.1489 oppression remedies).

 Specific Performance / Injunctive Relief

-Available when money damages are inadequate.
-Granted under Michigan Court Rule 3.310.
+On the table when money can't fix the problem.
+Injunctions issue under Michigan Court Rule 3.310.

 !!!